It Ain't Over 'til It's Over

 "It Ain't Over 'til It's Over" is a song written, produced, and performed by American musician Lenny Kravitz for his second studio album, Mama Said (1991).
-Released as the album's second single in June 1991, the song is a mid-tempo ballad musically inspired by Motown, Philly soul, and Earth, Wind & Fire (particularly "That's the Way of the World").
+Released as the album's second single in June 1991 by Virgin Records, the song is a mid-tempo ballad musically inspired by Motown, Philly soul, and Earth, Wind & Fire (particularly "That's the Way of the World").
 The horn line at the end is performed by the Phenix Horns from Earth, Wind & Fire.
 "That song just came out one day, and I knew it had a classic vibe.
 And I still love that song very much today," Kravitz said in an interview for VivaMusic.com in 2000.
 The line is based on a Yogiism, or quotation from Yogi Berra: "It ain't over 'til it's over."

-"It Ain't Over 'til It's Over" was Kravitz's first top-10 hit on the US Billboard Hot 100, reaching No. 2 to become his highest peak on the chart.
-Worldwide, the single also reached No. 2 in Canada and peaked within the top 10 on the charts of Australia, the Netherlands, and New Zealand.
+"It Ain't Over 'til It's Over" was Kravitz's first top-10 hit on the US Billboard Hot 100, reaching No. 2 to become his highest-peaking song on the chart.
+Worldwide, the single reached No. 2 in Canada and peaked within the top 10 in Australia, the Netherlands, and New Zealand.
 In the United Kingdom, it reached No. 11 on the UK Singles Chart.
+Jesse Dylan directed its music video.
 British singer Mutya Buena's 2007 song "Real Girl" contains a sample from "It Ain't Over 'til It's Over"; this recording peaked at No. 2 on the UK chart.